What to Do If You Are Bitten by a Tick

 Saving Ticks

-- Tape the tick securely to a card.
-Record the date and location of the bite on the card.
-Put the card in an airtight bag or container
+- Put the card and tick in an airtight bag or container

 Calling Your Health Provider